Dennis Weening: Career

 Weening's contract with RTL Nederland was not renewed in 2018.
 After leaving RTL, he presented the 2019 television show Ink Master: Meesters van de Lage Landen - Shop Wars, a Dutch/Belgian edition of the American reality series Ink Master, for the channel Spike.
 He also presented the show Dennis maakt kennis for the channel FOX Sports in which he meets with footballers of association football club ADO Den Haag.
 In the same year, Weening was a contestant in the show The Big Escape in which contestants need to escape from an escape room.

 In 2020, Weening and Bella Hay presented Eerste Hulp bij Tattoo Disasters in which people have their tattoo improved.
 He presented the 2020 television show ADHDennis in which he looks at ADHD.
 In the show, he is also diagnosed with ADHD.
 He was also backstage presenter in season one of the singing talent television show We Want More.
 In 2021, Weening and Leo Alkemade were among the duos to present De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.

 He played the role of Judas Iscariot in The Passion 2022, a Dutch Passion Play held every Maundy Thursday since 2011.
+Weening and Leo Alkemade were contestants in a 2023 episode of the game show The Big Bang.
+Weening and his brother appeared in a 2024 episode of the singing television show DNA Singers, a show in which a relative of a Dutch singer sings a song and two teams have to guess who the person is related to.
+He was also a contestant in a 2024 episode of the quiz show Waku Waku.

 In 2025, he stayed in a prison for the television show Hel of hotel.
 Weening performed as drag queen Dolores Flores in the 2025 season of the drag queen show Make Up Your Mind.
 He also appeared in a 2025 episode of the game show Let's play ball presented by Jan Versteegh in which contestants have to roll a large ball from one location to another.
 He was a contestant in the 2025 anniversary season of the television show Wie is de Mol?.
+Weening was a contestant in the 2026 television show Roadtrippers VIPS.
+He took part in a team with Tess Milne and Thomas van der Vlugt.

+Voice acting

 Weening provided the Dutch voice for the Joker in the 2017 film The Lego Batman Movie.
 It was his debut as voice actor.
 He also voiced a character in the 2017 film Bigfoot Junior and in the 2020 film Bigfoot Family.